-Having since devoted his energies to the unsuccessful Dutch-Belgian bid to host the FIFA World Cup, Gullit has just embarked on another adventure, moving to Chechnya to become the coach of Terek Grozny.
-A surprise destination perhaps, but as his career trajectory shows, Gullit has made a habit of doing the unexpected.
+Having since devoted his energies to the unsuccessful Dutch-Belgian bid to host the World Cup, Gullit has just embarked on another adventure, moving to Chechnya to become the coach of Terek Grozny.
+His time in Russia was short-lived, and he has since spent time as a television pundit, as well as hosting successive FIFA Ballon d'Or Galas.
+Where will he go next?
+As his career trajectory so far has shown, Gullit has made a habit of doing the unexpected.

 Clubs: Haarlem (1979-1982), Feyenoord (1982-85), PSV Eindhoven (1985-87), AC Milan (1987-93), Sampdoria (1993/94), AC Milan (1994), Sampdoria (1994-95), Chelsea (1995-98)

 National team: 66 appearances (17 goals)